Systematic Reviews & Evidence Synthesis

 Can I be scooped or denied publication if I register a protocol?

-Generally this is unlikely.
-However, if this is a concern, some registration sites (such as OSF) allow you to embargo the registration so it is version controlled but not visible to the public.
+However, if this is a concern, some registration sites (such as OSF) allow you to embargo the registration.
+This means the entire protocol is version controlled but only the title and authors are visible to the public.
 Check with the registration venue.